We are asked this question time and time again

 What can I do to build community through my website?
-And the answer is so simple.

-Welcome them into your home.
+Welcome your visitors into your home.

 1: Make it Welcoming

 In Yiddish, there is a term for this: Hamish – an adjective that is synonymous to cozy and warm.
 Make your website hamish.
 When visitors are relaxed, they are more open to listening to what you have to say.
 They feel as though they know you and vice versa.
 Encourage your users to keep coming around and to bring their friends along.